Chris Patten: Honours

-In the 1998 New Year Honours, Queen Elizabeth II appointed him a Companion of Honour (CH).
+In the 1998 New Year Honours, Patten was appointed a member of the Order of the Companions of Honour (CH).
+Patten was appointed Knight Companion of the Order of the Garter (KG) in April 2023 by King Charles III.

+In November 2016 Patten was made a Commander of the Legion of Honour, and was presented with the insignia by Sylvie Bermann, the French ambassador to the United Kingdom, at Kensington Palace Gardens.

+Awards

-In 2003 he was awarded an honorary LL.D. degree from the University of Bath.
-In September 2005 he was elected a Distinguished Honorary Fellow of Massey College in the University of Toronto (the only person so elected except for the Chancellor of the University of Cambridge and the University of Edinburgh, the Duke of Edinburgh) as well as receiving an honorary D.S.Litt. degree from the University of Trinity College, Toronto and an honorary D.Litt. degree from the University of Ulster.
+In 2003 Patten was awarded an honorary LL.D. degree from the University of Bath.
+In September 2005 he was elected a Distinguished Honorary Fellow of Massey College in the University of Toronto (the only person so elected except for the Chancellor of the University of Cambridge, the University of Edinburgh, and Prince Philip, Duke of Edinburgh) as well as receiving an honorary D.S.Litt. degree from the University of Trinity College, Toronto and an honorary D.Litt. degree from the University of Ulster.
 In March 2009, Patten received the title Doctor honoris causa by South East European University.

-In November 2016 Patten was made a Commander of the Legion of Honour, and was presented with the award by the French Ambassador to the United Kingdom Sylvie Bermann at Kensington Palace Gardens.